 Ant colonies (with some notable exceptions, such as carpenter ants and Argentine ants) have only one queen and form small mounds while termites can have several secondary queens and sometimes build huge pillars when nesting in the ground.

 If you manage to catch one, there are three easy identifiers.

-- Ants have bent antennas, while termites have straight ones.
+- Ants have bent antennae, while termites have straight antennae.

 - Ants have a visible pinched area between the thorax and abdomen compared to the almost indistinguishable separation point on termites.